5 mistakes to avoid when seeking funding for your medical device

-Aaron Call is the founding principal of Jaunt LLC, a management consulting firm that helps medical device companies secure funding.
-He has witnessed many companies make the mistake of performing inaccurate top-down forecasts.
+Aaron Call is the founding principal of Jaunt, a management consulting firm that helps medical device companies secure funding.
+Over the years, he’s seen plenty of medical device companies perform inaccurate top-down forecasts that came back to bite them:

-These entrepreneurs assess their assumed market size, look at how they believe their product will perform, and conduct a hasty top-down assessment showing what looks like incredible revenue growth, but the problem with this model is that there is no proof that any of these assumptions are correct, from the true size and opportunity in the market, to stakeholder opinions and preferences.
+These entrepreneurs assess their market size and how they believe their product will perform (typically very well), and then create a top-down assessment showing incredible revenue growth.
+The problem with this model is that there is no actual proof that any of the assumptions are correct, from the size of the opportunity in the market to the amount of adoption the product will see.

 Use comprehensive research and analysis to understand the behaviors of the target individuals within that segment and build a bottom-up strategic plan.
 Investors want to be confident that they are going to put money into your product machine and be assured that they will get a significant profit out.
 They need to see the market need, the market opportunity, and your plan to tackle both.

-Kevin Coker, CEO of Proxima Clinical Research, works closely with hundreds of device manufacturers and says he regularly sees this overzealous misstep.
+Kevin Coker, CEO of Proxima Clinical Research, works closely with hundreds of device manufacturers and says he regularly sees this issue.

 Anyone that’s been through the FDA approval process before knows it’s complex at best, and unpredictable and bumpy at worst.
-The last thing you want is to tell investors you’ll be launching by X date, only to run into roadblocks with regulatory compliance.
+The last thing you want is to tell investors you’ll be launching by a certain date, only to turn around and revise that schedule when you run into trouble.

 “Going through the FDA is tough regardless of how simple the device is,” Coker says.
 “Investors are smart.
 They will ask questions.”